dp28/minizinc-solver/README.md

 * fail with an error of the following form if there is a syntax error:
 `{ type: 'syntax_error', message: <string> }`

+Typescript definitions are also provided.

 ## Installation

 This library is only suitable for 64-bit Linux due o the version of the underlying MiniZinc command line version.
 To install this library, run:

 `npm install minizinc-solver`

+## Testing

+Tests are written using Mocha and Chai.
+To run them, use:

+`npm test`

 ## License